hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ---

-A `microsoft_defender` block supports the following:

-* `log_analytics_workspace_id` - (Required) Specifies the ID of the Log Analytics Workspace where the audit logs collected by Microsoft Defender should be sent to.

----

 An `allowed` block exports the following:

 * `day` - (Required) A day in a week.
 Possible values are `Sunday`, `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday` and `Saturday`.